kelseyhightower/konfd/docs/templates.md

     }
 ```

-Submit the `vault-template` configmap to the Kubernetes API server:
+Submit the `vault-template-example` configmap to the Kubernetes API server:

 ```
-kubectl create -f vault-template.yaml
+kubectl create -f configmaps/vault-template-example.yaml
 ```
 ```
-configmap "vault-template" created
+configmap "vault-template-example" created
 ```

 ### Review the results

-After the "vault-template" configmap is processed by `konfd` view the results:
+After the "vault-template-example" configmap is processed by `konfd` view the results:

 ```
 kubectl get secrets vault -o yaml